What is the NHS tender procurement process?

 Some commissioners will release a PIN to provide advance warning of their intention to launch an NHS procurement.
 A PIN may be issued up to 12 months in advance of the procurement, although typically the lead time is 6 months or less.
 At this stage, commissioners may ask potential bidders to make an expression of interest.

-Commissioners announce the launch of a procurement by issuing a contract notice.
+Commissioners announce the launch of an nhs procurement process by issuing a contract notice.
 Each notice contains at least some basic information about the contract and details next steps e.g. how to register for a market engagement event.

-Either prior to the procurement commencing or soon after the procurement has started, commissioners may invite potential bidders to a market warming event.
+Either prior to a procurement commencing or soon after the procurement has started, commissioners may invite potential bidders to a market warming event.
 Here, the commissioners will describe the background, objectives and scope of the contract and will usually open the floor to bidders’ questions.
+During the Covid pandemic, these events have typically been held via video conference.

 Increasingly and especially on larger or more complex contracts, commissioners may seek the input of potential bidders to help shape the contract and the procurement process.
 This is usually done by asking providers to split into small groups to discuss e.g. whether and how the contract should be broken into lots or how providers might tackle specific challenges related to the contract.
 A commissioner representative will typically join each group to document the discussion.

-If you are seriously interested in a particular contract, you should always try to attend these marketing warming events.
-They are a great opportunity to meet commissioners, ask questions, identify competitors and potential partners and potentially to influence the contract specification.
+If you are seriously interested in a particular contract, you should always try to attend these market warming events.
+They give great contracting opportunities, to meet commissioners, ask questions, identify competitors and potential partners and potentially to influence the contract specification.

 The SQ (which has replaced the older pre-qualification questionnaire or PQQ) is used to ensure that only suitably qualified candidates proceed to tender submission.
 The SQ is divided into 3 sections: